mendix/docs/content/howto/sap/use-sap-odata-model-creator.md

 ![](attachments/use-sap-odata-model-creator/model-creator-wizard-1.png)

-#### 3.2.1 Providing URL to Metadata<a name="URL"></a>
+#### 3.2.1 Providing the URL to the Metadata<a name="URL"></a>

 The simplest way of generating the data model from the metadata is just to provide the URL to the SAP OData Model Creator.

 {{% alert type="warning" %}}
 This method does not work where the destination needs authentication.
-For example, you cannot use it to generate a data model for a service on the ES5 Netweaver Gateway Demo.
+You cannot use it, for example, to generate a data model for a service on the ES5 Netweaver Gateway Demo.
 {{% /alert %}}

 1. Click **Manual**.

     ![](attachments/use-sap-odata-model-creator/upload_metadata.png)

-2. Enter the URL of the service metadata which you want in **ENter a URL**.
+2. Enter the URL of the service metadata which you want in **Enter a URL**.

 3. Click **Generate .mpk**.
 A progress bar will be shown during the parsing and generation of the module.